industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 <p align="center"><kbd><img src="graphics/11DeviationDetails.PNG" /></kbd></p>

-- Now you set the threshold between 'normal' screwing process and the screwing processes where some unnormal behaviour occoured
+- Now you set the threshold between 'normal' screwing process and the screwing processes where some unnormal behavior occurred

-- When the threshold is set you can finally go to the 'Deploy' section and deploy your trained model
+- When the threshold is set, you can finally go to the 'Deploy' section and deploy your trained model

 <p align="center"><kbd><img src="graphics/12DeployModel.PNG" /></kbd></p>